rodmeneses/GettingCleaningDataFinalProject/CodeBook.md

+# Getting and Cleaning Data - Course Project - CODE BOOK

-Description
+## Description

-information about the variables and transformations about the course project for Getting and Cleaning Data course.
+Information about the variables and transformations about the course project for Getting and Cleaning Data course.

-Source Data
+## Source Data

 A full description of the data used in this project can be found at The UCI Machine Learning Repository

-Data Set Information
+## Data Set Information

 Taken from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones: